FOSSEE/st-scripts/manipulating-strings/script.rst

 Note that these methods, do not change the original string, but return a new string.

+.. #[amit: I wish we could include this right when s.upper() is used so
+.. that it is clear]

 Following is an exercise that you must do.

 %%2%% Check if ``s`` is a valid name of a day of the week.
 Change the